UCLM-ARCO/scone/README.md

 This repository is a fork of [github sfahlman/scone](https://github.com/sfahlman/scone)

-Install Scone with Debian package
+Install Scone from Debian package
 =================================

 Add pike repository: